cas-mille/WorkshopNarrativeDesign/frameworks/CYOA_twine/README.md

 - what story can be told with this structure?
 - what is the role / function of the player? who is he?
   	- omniscient / subjective
 - what are the branches / choices mapped / aligned to?
   	- time / location / etc.
 - how can you connect the story with the Story Format?
 - what are the diferences between a Choose You Own Adventure (CYOA) and a gamebook?
 - ideas / possibilities
-  - parallel events / time-travelling
+  	- parallel events / time-traveling